Managing a Mobile Workforce Starts With Communication

 If you’re embracing the future of mobile work and ready for a solution, we’re here to help with a variety of options to suit your company’s needs.

-We are champions of deskless workers, so all our standard features are instrumental in MWM:
+We are champions of deskless workers, so all our standard features are key in MWM:

-- Mobile, web, tablet, and desktop enabled for easy access, anytime, anywhere
+- Mobile, web, tablet, and desktop enabled for easy access

 - Platform alerts & push notifications to break through the noise

-- Document repository with easy search to make it easier for teams to find what they need in less time
+- Document folders with easy search to help teams find what they need in less time

 - Employee directory to connect employees who may otherwise not get to interact face-to-face

-- Full multimedia file support so you can share messages in the best format
+- Full multimedia file support so you can share messages in the best way

 - The ability to access content offline